wolfgarbe/SymSpell/README.md

 * Every word-frequency-pair in a separate line.
 A line is defined as a sequence of characters followed by a line feed ("\n"), a carriage return ("\r"), or a carriage return immediately followed by a line feed ("\r\n").

 You can build your own frequeny dictionary for your language or your specialized technical domain.
-The SymSpell spelling correction algorithm supports langauges with non-latin characters, e.g Cyrilic, Chinese or Georgian.
+The SymSpell spelling correction algorithm supports langauges with non-latin characters, e.g Cyrilic, Chinese or [Georgian](https://github.com/irakli97/Frequency_Dictionary_GE_363_202).
-E.g. an [Georgian frequency dictionary](https://github.com/irakli97/Frequency_Dictionary_GE_363_202) with non-latin characters which is compatible with SymSpell.

 #### Blog Posts: Algorithm, Benchmarks, Applications
 [1000x Faster Spelling Correction algorithm](http://blog.faroo.com/2012/06/07/improved-edit-distance-based-spelling-correction/)<br>